ilyasotkov/learning-kubernetes/labs/intro.md

 | Non-containerized raw cloud VMs | ☁️ Hardware | ☁️ VMs | ❌ | ❌ |
 | Raw cloud VM Kubernetes | ☁️ Hardware | ☁️ VMs | 🛠 Docker (via kops) | 🛠 Kubernetes (via kops) |
 | Hosted Kubernetes: GKE, EKS, AKS | ☁️ Hardware | ☁️ VMs | ☁️ Docker | ☁️ Kubernetes |

-### Bare metal

-Many years ago, the only way for a company to deploy software was to invest into building a data center, then deploy software directly on the bare metal (with an OS installed).
-At a scale, you'd meet the dreaded configuration drift, snowflake servers, and fear to touch anything that's already working.
-And everything was painfully slow.

-### Virtual Hardware

-TODO

-VMs and Hypervisors, cloud VMs: computationally expensive virtualization, mostly same problems as bare metal

-### Containers

-TODO

-Containers, Docker and Kubernetes: cheap to create virtualization, microservices architecture

-### Kubernetes platform inputs and outputs

-**Kubernetes inputs**:

-- Container images (built from Dockerfiles) in some private or public container image registry
-- A collection of Kubernetes API objects expressed as YAML markup

-**Kubernetes output**:

-A scalable production-grade application or service running in a cloud.

-## Project goals

-- Learn to set up and administer Kubernetes clusters of any scale
-- Estabilish a smooth *declarative* workflow for deploying containerized applications and services to Kubernetes clusters

 ## Everything as code